The Beatitudes of Matthew 5: A Unique Perspective

 Unfortunately, we live in an age where those who are selfish are the ones who gain the spotlight.
 Their beauty and opulent lives often end in sadness and destruction.
 I think Mr. Jones puts it best:

-The most absolutely happy people of the world are those who choose to care till it hurts.
-The most miserable people of the world are those who center upon themselves and deliberately shun the cares of others in the interest of their own happiness.
-It eludes them.
+The happiest people of the world are those who choose to care till it hurts.
+The most miserable people of the world are those who center upon themselves.
+They deliberately shun the cares of others in the interest of their own interests.
+Happiness eludes them.
 They save their lives and they lose them.

 The renounced in spirit gain the kingdom of heaven, the mourners gain the kingdom of inner comfort, the meek gain the earth.
 So the world above, the world within, and the world around belong to this man.
 Wanting nothing he inherits all worlds.

 If you are still having difficulty envisioning this type of person, I highly recommend watching or reading the book You Are Special by Max Lucado.
 It’s a children’s story but with a powerful lesson for all of us.